Create a pipeline with custom connectors

 Pipeline name | A descriptive label for your pipeline.
 This is how the pipeline appears on the pipeline dashboard and how Data Loader refers to the pipeline. |

 Sync every | The frequency at which the pipeline should sync.
 Day values include 1—7.
 Hour values include 1—23.
 Minute values include 5—59.
-The input is also the length of delay before the first sync. |
+The input also represents the delay duration before the first synchronization. |

 Once you are happy with your pipeline configuration, click Create pipeline to complete the process and add the pipeline to your dashboard.